bsmith89/rrnum/README.md

     # output files in the end.

+...Except not.
+This method just gives me multiple files with the same thing.
+I guess I am going to do the parallelization myself.

 #### 2014-08-30 ####
 I finally got my sequence splitter working.
 I split up all of the rrnDB sequences into 16 files,